 Cinque Terre.
 The five lands.
 The five remote villages.
 Or at least they were, once upon a time.
-A brief history lesson about the beautiful seaside, paradise is: these five quaint villages were once only reachable by sea.
+A brief history lesson about the beautiful seaside, paradise is: these five quaint villages were once only accessible by sea.
 With the once dangerous mountain terrain, no one was able to scale the mountain to venture into the villages.
 The sea was the route one had to take to reach the people occupying the oasis in the sky.
 The people of Cinque Terre are very tight knit, and have family connections dating back generations.
 So, everyone knows everyone.
 Which isn’t hard when there is only about several thousand people occupying the mountain region.

 I had the pleasure of visiting three of the picturesque villages, twice, on a Smart Trip.
 The long bus ride from Florence to Cinque Terre is definitely worth it.
 Once you get to the Ligurian Coast, everything looks like something out of a movie.
 The Province of La Spezia is where Cinqu Terre is housed, and the mountains in the region are some of the most beautiful pieces of landscape I’ve ever witnessed.
 The terraces carved into the sides of the mountains were perfect details for pictures.